 We are fighting your corner (final boxing metaphor!) and are here to help you every bit of the way.
 If you are not yet signed up to SpeedyBooker, you can find out more here and we hope you will join.

-What’s going to happen to bookings this summer?
+What’s going to happen to bookings in 2020?

 With some countries allowing international tourism (e.g. Italy), others discouraging it, some imposing quarantine (e.g. New Zealand, South Africa, South Korea, Spain, UK and the US), and others even banning certain nationalities (e.g. Cyprus banning Swedes), the situation is fluid and complex.